Fractions In Action

 Procedure:

-• A class discussion will begin with the representation of the yellow hexagon representing the
+• A class discussion will begin with the representation of the yellow hexagon

 whole class.

-• The students will be asked to divide into half of the students on one side of the classroom
+• The students will be asked to divide into half of the students on one side of

 and the other half on the other side of the room.